msfussell/dapr-demos/hardened/README.md

   value: "app3=messages"
 ```

-To demo this, while still forwarding local port to the `app2` pod, try publish to any other topic besides `messages`.
+To demo this, while still forwarding local port to the `app2` pod, try to publish to any other topic besides `messages`.

 ```shell
 curl -i -d '{ "message": "test" }' \